 - Spend more time with my..

 Outcome goals are the most common type of goal that most people create.
 They are very generic and don’t have any real substance behind it.
 Consider this type of goal almost like a dream.
 (Read the next installment of goal setting by clicking here)

 This type of goal is also not entirely under your control.
 Too many other factors come into play that can effect whether or not the goal can be achieved.

-The other reason these goals will not be accomplished is because they are outcome goals.
-An outcome goal is defined as a big picture goal.
-This type of goal is also not under your control.
-Too many other factors come into play.
-For example, using weight loss as an example: we set a goal of losing “I want to lose 25 lbs in 3 months”.
-While the goal is specific and does have an end date, there are factors that you have no control over that will affect whether the goal can be reached: not lose enough weight (23 lbs vs. 25 lbs), health issues, environmental factors, your body’s specific metabolic set point, etc.
+For example, using weight loss as an example: we set a goal of losing 25 lbs in 3 months.
+While the goal is specific and does have an end date, there are factors that you have no control over that will affect whether the goal can be reached: not lose enough weight (23 lbs vs. 25 lbs), health issues, social impact, environmental factors, your body’s specific metabolic set point, exercise program, motivation for exercise, etc.

 So what do you do to help you reach that outcome goal?
 Create process goals.

 Process, or performance goals, are the foundation that help you reach your specific outcome goal.
-Process goals are your specific plan to keep you motivated and that you can control.
+Process goals help create a specific plan to keep you motivated and that you can control.
 Using the weight loss goal from earlier: 25 lbs in 3 months.
 You create a plan to put you on a path to lose 25 lbs. by writing down how many days per week you’re planning on exercising, planning out your calories during the week, etc.